The Calm Before the Storm: How to Ready Your Home for Wet Weather

 - Repair or replace your roof if shingles are deteriorating or missing.

-- If doing a basement renovation, use water-resistant materials.
-A basement reno is also the ideal time to elevate and secure large appliances, like your furnace, hot water tank, and laundry so that they’re not sitting on the basement floor.
+- Use water-resistant materials for any basement renovations.
+A renovation is also the ideal time to elevate and secure large appliances, like your furnace, hot water tank, and laundry machine so that they’re not sitting on the basement floor.

 - Keep your basement floor drains clear of obstructions.

 - Consider installing shelves in the basement to keep items off the floor.
-Also, avoid keeping valuables and important documents in the basement; store them upstairs where they are less likely to be damaged.
+Also, avoid keeping valuables and important documents in the basement.
+They should be stored upstairs, where they are less likely to be damaged.

 - Install covers that protect basement window wells from accumulating water.

-- Test your sump pump several times a year to ensure it is working, and if you don’t already have one, have a battery-powered back-up should there be a power outage.
+- Test your sump pump several times a year to ensure it is working.
+If you don’t already have one, get a battery-powered back-up in case of a power outage.

-- Put in a backwater valve (also called a backflow valve) to prevent a sewer back-up.
-This valve could be your last line of defence against an overwhelmed storm system that’s trying to flow water (often sewage) back into your basement.
+- Put in a backwater valve, or backflow valve, to prevent a sewer back-up.
+This valve could be your last line of defence against an overwhelmed system that’s trying to flow water (often sewage) back into your basement.

 - Keep storm drains near your home clear of leaves and debris.